steineggerlab/unicore/README.md

 To run the module, please use the following command:
 ```
-// Download ProstT5 weights as below if you haven't already
-// foldseek databases ProstT5 /path/to/prostt5/weights tmp
 unicore createdb data db/proteome_db /path/to/prostt5/weights
 ```
 This will create a Foldseek database in the `db` folder.